This two-year part time Professional Certificate in Education is validated by the University of Huddersfield.

 - You will need to have a Subject Specialist Mentor for the duration of the course

 You will be assessed by completing assignments which are submitted at the end of each semester (there are two semesters per year).
 You will also complete a practical teaching folder which shows evidence of your ongoing practice, including teaching observations and a professional development record.

-- Level 3 or above qualification in a relevant subject, including applicants with a 3rd class honours degree
+- Level 3 or above qualification in a relevant subject

 - Basic IT competency as assignments need to be typed